The Breakdown: Jeju Island Beach Break (with Kids)

 Ok, so it wasn’t exactly SOLO solo, since we traveled with Hallie from the Soul of Seoul, and her daughter Ava, but baby steps, right?
 And in fact, this was a trial run for the TRULY solo mommy-daughter flight to Bangkok we have booked at the end of September.

 The destination we chose was New Wonder of the World, Jeju Island.
-A quick 1 hour flight away from Seoul, it seemed like a safe and manageable place to try our hand at solo mother-daughter traveling for a few days.
+With the Seoul to Jeju flight just 1 hour long, it seemed like a safe and manageable place to try our hand at solo mother-daughter traveling for a few days.
 Plus we were really, really craving some beach time!

 We arrived late in the afternoon, and immediately headed to the western-most of the Hamdeok Beaches to soak up the last rays of the sun.
 The next day, we woke to find that a huge sandbar had magically appeared in front of our hotel.
 It turned out to be the perfect toddler-friendly place to spend the day, with soft sand, tidal pools to cool off in, and small sea life for our little ones to discover.